Accessing Your Property Assessment Information

 Property assessments reflect an estimate of the typical market value of your property developed solely for the purpose of determining your portion of the municipality's property tax.

-It is important to remember that property assessment notices are mailed by the end of May.
+It is important to remember that property assessment notices are mailed by the end of May or early June.
 Your property assessment is used to determine your property tax levy (assessed property value x tax rate = your property tax levy).

 Market Value Assessments